 2. Learn to Feed Yourself

-If you’re the one always trying to communicate, step back and consider what you’re trying to achieve.
+If you’re the one always trying to communicate but ending up with poor results, step back and consider what you’re trying to achieve.
 If you’re running on empty and desperately grasping at your spouse to fill you up, you’re certain to be disappointed.
 You’re responsible for feeding your empty soul.
-Find some healthy ways to get your own mental/emotional/spiritual needs met; time with healthy friends, in nature, and with God.
+Find some healthy ways to get your own mental/emotional/spiritual nourishment; time with healthy friends, in nature, and with God.

 When your own soul is filled up you’ll have so much more to bring to your marriage.
 You’ll be able to understand your spouse with more clarity and empathy, and be more creative in finding effective ways to communicate.